-Red Wings complete homestand with 4-1 loss to Vegas
+Red Wings complete underwhelming homestand with loss to Vegas

 BOX SCORE: Golden Knights 4, Red Wings 1

 Sundqvist had just cut the Knights' lead to 2-1 with his fourth goal and third in two games.
-Dominik Kubalik found Sundqvist alone in front of the crease and Sundqvist knocked the puck past goaltender Adin Hill.
+Dominik Kubalik found Sundqvist alone in front of the crease and Sundqvist knocked the puck past Hill.

+"They scored at costly times," Larkin said.
+"Timely goals, and it kind of killed us.
+We couldn't manage to find one and we had plenty of looks in the (offensive) zone.
+Just another of those games where we're real close but it's not good enough to get a result and it hurts."

 Vegas opened the scoring on Eichel's 13th goal.